BuliKecik/Spegeli-PokemoGoBot-GottaCatchEmAll/README.md

 2. Download [this Repository](https://github.com/NecronomiconCoding/Pokemon-Go-Bot/archive/master.zip)
 3. Open Pokemon Go Rocket API.sln
 4. On the right hand side, double click on UserSettings.settings
-5. Enter the DefaultLatitude and DefaultLongitude [can be found here](http://mondeca.com/index.php/en/any-place-en)
+5. Select the AuthType (Google or Ptc for Pokémon Trainer Club) 5.1.
+If selected Ptc , enter the Username and Password of your Account
-6. Select the AuthType (Google or Ptc for Pokémon Trainer Club)
+6. Enter the DefaultLatitude and DefaultLongitude [can be found here](http://mondeca.com/index.php/en/any-place-en)
-7. If selected Ptc , enter the Username and Password of your Account
+7. Optional you can set up the other Settings (when you know what you're doing))
 8. Right click on PokemonGo.RocketAPI.Console and Set it as Startup Project
 9. Press CTRL + F5 and follow the Instructions
 10. Have fun!